Q. What time is check in?

 Q. Do I need to bring bed linens, soaps, toilet paper, etc.?

-A. No. For your convenience we supply all bed linens, towels, kitchen and bathroom soaps, toilet paper and laundry detergent.
+A. No. For your convenience we supply all bed linens, towels, kitchen and bathroom soaps, toilet paper and laundry and dishwasher detergents.

 Q. What is your nightly minimum stay?